2DGD-F0TH/2DGD_F0TH/chapters/017_Optimization_Profiling.md

 Depending on the programming language you're using, and the amount of internal optimization its compiler/interpreter has, you may have the possibility to choose between two main ways of working, when it comes to functions:

 - Returning a value from a function;
-- Passing a reference to the function and use that reference in your function (for instance in C++).
+- Passing a reference to variables into the function and use that reference in your function (for instance in C++).

 "Value Copying" can be a real resource hog when your functions work with heavy data.
 Every time you return a value, instead of working on a reference, you are creating a new copy of the data you're working on, that will be later assigned.